tran4code/calorieApp_server/docs/DOCUMENTATION.md

-## Group 54's New Functionalities Added to BurnOut version 4:
+## Group 54's New Functionalities and improvements Added to BurnOut version 4:

 ## ChatGPT 4 API added: